Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Recommendations:

-• Consider weaving in aspects of inclusion, equity, and diversity to a mission and vision at the inception of a project or before significant growth happens ensures that the project can grow with these principles, rather than them being added later.
+• Consider weaving in aspects of inclusion, equity, and diversity to a mission and vision at the inception of a project or before significant growth happens ensuring that the project can grow with these principles, rather than them being added later.
 These aspects are built into aspects of the project’s culture.

 Technical#